Enable or disable agent self-protection on Linux

 Limitations

-• The agent service cannot be stopped when the system is shutting down or rebooting.
+The agent service should not be stopped when the system is shutting down or rebooting.
 Stopping the service may prevent it from working properly after the reboot.

 Troubleshooting